wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

             if status.isProtocolUpgradeAvailable {
                 // Upgrade to new protocol version is available }
+            if let unblockTime = status.blockExpirationTime {
+                // Activation is temporarily blocked.
+Use synchronized time to compare
+                // the timestamp received from the server. let currentTime = powerAuthSDK.timeSynchronizationService.currentTime()
+                let remainingBlockTime = unblockTime.timeIntervalSince1970 - currentTime
+                if remainingBlockTime > 0 {
+                    print("Seconds to activation unblock \(remainingBlockTime)")
+                }
+            }
         } else {
             // Network error occurred, report it to the user }